 - Practical skills developed through work-based learning

-- Values, knowledge and skills relevant to working in child and adolescent mental health services
+- Values, knowledge and skills relevant to working in child and adolescent settings

 - Develop skills and strategies necessary for working in partnership with a range of service users and their families, services, professionals and groups across the education, health & social care settings